allabouttps/Design-Development-of-Rover-Robotic-Arm/README.md

 # 🤖 Rover Robotic Arm

 A Wi-Fi controlled **Rover Robotic Arm** built using **ESP32**, **DC Motors**, **Servo Motors**, and **3D Printed Components**.
-This project integrates a **4-wheeled mobile rover** with a **multi-degree-of-freedom robotic arm** capable of object handling, navigation, and real-time wireless control through a web-based interface.
+This project integrates a **4-wheeled mobile rover** with a **multi-degree-of-freedom robotic arm** capable of object handling and real-time wireless control through a web-based interface.

 ---